Pace Academy: History

-Peter Cobb became headmaster in 1994, the same year the Castle was officially named Kirkpatrick Hall, in honor of George G. Kirkpatrick, who had led Pace through its greatest growth.
+Peter Cobb became headmaster in 1994, the same year the Castle was officially named Kirkpatrick Hall in honor of George G. Kirkpatrick, who had led Pace through its most significant growth.

-Following Cobb's resignation in 1996, Michael A. Murphy, who had served as head of Lower School for seven years, served as Interim Headmaster until February 1997 when he was named Headmaster.
+Following Cobb's resignation in 1996, Michael A. Murphy, who had served as head of Lower School for seven years, served as Interim Headmaster until February 1997, when he was named headmaster.

-In spring 1997, following a gift of $2 million by the Hugh M. Inman Foundation, the Educating for Life – Pace 2000 capital campaign was launched, with a goal of $16 million.
-During Murphy's tenure, Pace embarked on a campaign to build a new Middle School building.
+In the spring of 1997, the Hugh M. Inman Foundation donated $2 million to launch the Educating for Life—Pace 2000 capital campaign, which had a goal of $16 million.
+During Murphy's tenure, Pace began a campaign to build a new Middle School.

-In fall 2005 the fifth Head of School was appointed, Fred Assaf.
-In 2007 the school resolved longstanding issues with the neighborhood association and entered into an agreement which preserved the small size of Pace whilst expanding the facilities to accommodate a moderate increase in enrollment.
+In the fall of 2005, the fifth Head of the School was appointed, Fred Assaf.
+In 2007, the school resolved longstanding issues with the neighborhood association and entered into an agreement that preserved the small size of Pace whilst expanding the facilities to accommodate a moderate increase in enrollment.
 As a part of this plan, Pace realized its need to acquire expanded athletic facilities and acquired two parcels, an eight-acre baseball/softball complex on Warren Road and a 23-acre tract on Riverview Road in Cobb County, which now has a stadium for soccer, lacrosse, and football with seating for 2000, a track & field facility, an additional soccer/lacrosse/football field, a baseball field and stadium, and a softball field and stadium.
 Development of the softball field and the renovation of the baseball field were funded by the sale of the Warren Road complex to The Galloway School in 2016.

-During summer 2012, Pace Academy launched a new capital campaign with a purpose of building a new high school.
+During the summer of 2012, Pace Academy launched a new capital campaign to build a new high school.
 The campaign's lead donor was Arthur Blank, who was both the owner of the Atlanta Falcons and a Pace parent.
 The Arthur M. Blank Family Upper School officially opened on August 18, 2014.